DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 "Since demons took away our city and made their nests on its territory, it makes sense for us to hide underground, what do you think?"

-"...It is really great, to develop it to such extent"
+"...It is really great, to develop it to such extent."

 Hearing how this place was made by people who escaped demons in fear, Kai imagined it would look miserable.